Honeypot anti-spam for Discord

 Verify

-Humans click Verify, read an image captcha, type the code, and the whole server unlocks.
-Takes about ten seconds.
+Humans click Verify, read an image captcha, and type the code.
+The whole server unlocks in about ten seconds.
 No DMs, no third-party site.

 03